 The Bodhisatta was once a lizard.
 A deeply respected ascetic lived nearby and the Bodhisatta often went several times a day to hear him preach.
-The ascetic decided to go elsewhere and soon after a new one arrived to dwell in his hut.
-The Bodhisatta gave him the same respect he did to the previous ascetic.
+The ascetic decided to move elsewhere and soon after, a new ascetic arrived to dwell in his hut.
+The Bodhisatta gave him the same respect he gave to the previous ascetic.
 After a rare dry season storm, many ants left their hill.
 Lizards came to eat the ants and villagers came to catch the lizards.
 Someone gave the ascetic one to eat, served with vinegar and sugar, and he thought it tasted so good he decided to kill and eat the Bodhisatta.

 In the Lifetime of the Buddha

 The false ascetic was an earlier birth of one of the Buddha’s disciples who had been exposed as a hypocrite.
-The Buddha told this story so the other disciples knew this disciple had been the same way in the past.
+The Buddha told this story so the other disciples knew that the hypocritical disciple had been the same way in the past.

 The good ascetic who came before him was an earlier birth of Sariputta, one of the Buddha’s top disciples.